abuyaman-an/rex-1st-assignment/README.md

 ### Configurations

-**You need to add your API_KEY inside the .env file on the root folder.
+You need to add your API_KEY inside the .env file on the root folder.
+**After updating the .env file you must restart the server.**